MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 ## Set up an Intelligent Speaker

 An Intelligent Speaker connects directly using USB to the Teams Rooms console.
-For best results, we recommend that you use the same brand Intelligent Speaker with the same brand console.
+For best results, a Yealink brand Intelligent Speaker should be used with a Yealink brand console.

 > [!NOTE]
 > A Yealink Intelligent Speaker **must** be used with a Yealink console.